adam121026/AOS_ASSIGNEMTS/README.md

 ## Question 2:
 ## Executing the file ##
-1. To execute the compliled program in the terminal do the following
+1. To execute the compiled program in the terminal do the following
   - `./a.out <new_file_path> <old_file_path> <directory_path>`
    ## Example
   - `./a.out ./Assignment1/1_input.txt input.txt Assignmen1`